-Micro Pomeranian, teacup Pomeranian, Micro Teacup Pomeranian, Mini Poms, Merle Pom, Miniature Pomeranian, standard Pomeranian
+Micro Pomeranian, teacup Pomeranian, Micro Teacup Pomeranian, Mini Poms, Merle Pom(a banned pattern and proven cross breed), Miniature Pomeranian, standard Pomeranian, "Russian"

-These area all bad sales terms used buy agents and bad breeders to sell puppy farm dogs and not reputable Pomeranian breeders
+These are all bad sales terms used by agents and companies to sell poorly bred dogs and not reputable Pomeranian breeders.

 IMPORTANT POINTS TO NOTE WHEN LOOKING AT A POM PUPPY